Virtually free-by-cyclic groups: Introduction

 We first introduce the necessary background on agrarian and $L^2$-homology.
 Next, we proceed to prove an agrarian version of the Freiheitssatz, based on the $L^2$-Freiheitssatz of Peterson--Thom \cite{peterson_11}.

-\begin{theorem} Let $G$ be $\D$-agrarian over a ring $R$.
+\begin{theorem} Let {$R$ be a ring, $G$ a group and $\D$ a skew-field into which $RG$ embeds}.
 Let $\{g_1, \dots, g_n\}$ be a generating set for $G$.
 There is a subset of the generators $\{h_1, \dots, h_k\}$ generating freely a free subgroup $H$ such that the restriction map

 is an isomorphism. \end{theorem}

 The reasons for doing it in the generality of agrarian homology are two-fold: first, the proofs lie naturally in this setting, and second, \cref{main_2} should admit an agrarian generalisation, in which $L^2$-Betti numbers are replaced with agrarian Betti numbers.
 This cannot be done at present, since the theory of agrarian homology has not yet been sufficiently developed.
 The interest here lies in the possibility of using Jaikin-Zapirain's skew-fields in place of the Linnell skew-field, effectively giving a version of \cref{main_2} using a finite-fields version of $L^2$-Betti numbers.
 This is desirable for example from the perspective of profinite invariants.